cnorm35/blog/source/_posts/2015-01-13-deploy-your-octopress-blog-to-heroku.markdown

 $ heroku open
 ```

 And that's it!
 You now have your own blog up and running on Heroku.
-If your having any issues, [Octopress](http://octopress.org/docs/) has some really helpful documentation and so does [Heroku](https://devcenter.heroku.com/start).
+If your having any issues, [Octopress](http://octopress.org/docs/) has some really helpful documentation and so does [Heroku](https://devcenter.hero7ku.com/start).
+If you dont have any luck there, leave a comment and we'll see if we can get it sorted out.